 Computer modeling finds tax cheats and triggers ATO audits

-Wrong or missing information on your return can lead to delays in receiving your refund.
-In some cases the ATO can even run an audit on your tax affairs.
+Wrong or missing information on your return can, at best, lead to delays in your refund.
+However, it’s not uncommon for the ATO to order a tax audit on your affairs for other years too.

 ATO systems reviewed more than 11 million tax returns in the past 12 months.
-Flags were raised on 29,526 tax returns.
-This prevented $132 million being wrongly paid to taxpayers in erroneous and fraudulent returns.
+29,526 tax returns had flags raised.
+This stopped $132 million going to taxpayers in erroneous and fraudulent returns.

 If you are unsure about any aspect of your tax return get in touch with us!
 Send a message direct to your accountant at Etax.com.au; just click “My Etax messages” in the upper menu.

 Highly qualified Etax staff are trained to help.
-Our goal is to minimise the amount of tax you have to pay and maximise your refund!
-Plus we’ll help you avoid ATO audits and refund delays.
+Our goal is to minimise the amount of tax you have to pay and maximise your refund – legally!
+So we help you avoid ATO audits and refund delays.